AlexiaGossa/wizebot-chat-history/README.md

 `chmod +x wizebot-run.sh`

-We add the script into cron at startup.
+We add the script into cron at startup, this command edit the cron with vim :

 `crontab -e`